The MLS Young Alumni community welcomes graduates of the Law School from the last ten years.

 Danielle El-Hajj (JD 2017)

-Danielle is an associate to Justice Hetyey at the Supreme Court of Victoria.
+Danielle is an Assistant Parliamentary Counsel at the Office of Chief Parliamentary Counsel Victoria.
 Prior to this, she worked in the Property and Development team at Colin Biggers & Paisley, and has broad experience in commercial and retail leasing, conveyancing procedure and the registration of property interests in Victoria.
 In 2017, Danielle was chosen as a Top100 Future Leader and an Ashurst Law Award Finalist by Gradconnection.
 In her spare time, Danielle enjoys visiting galleries and museums, and reading science fiction novels.

 Alexandra Harrison-Ichlov (JD 2017)